joinzien/scarce-editions/README.md

 - `editionCount` uint64 total count for this edition.
 - `uri` The URI of the work.

+All id's are zero based (start from 0, not 1)

 ### Transfer an Edition

 `scareEditions.transferFrom(address from, address to, uint256 tokenId)`